docker/extensions-sdk/docs/dev/api/reference/interfaces/DockerDesktopClient.md

 • `Readonly` **backend**: `undefined` \| [`BackendV0`](BackendV0.md)

-The `window.ddClient.backend` object can be used to communicate with the backend defined in the vm section in the extensions metadata.
+The `window.ddClient.backend` object can be used to communicate with the backend defined in the vm section of the extension metadata.
 The client is already connected to the backend.

 **`deprecated`** :warning: It will be removed in a future version.
 Use [DockerDesktopClient.extension](DockerDesktopClient.md#extension) instead.